kikitux/packer-vagrant-oracle/packer-make/README.md

 sys     1m1.908s
 ```

-Ok, about 15 minutes quicker for 1 box, in `virtualbox` and `vmware` provisioner, which is good.
-15 minutes per box, in a multi box setup is a lot.
+Ok, about 15 minutes quicker for 1 box, in `virtualbox` and `vmware` provisioner, which is good, say 8 minutes per box, in a multi box setup is a lot.

 So, what's different: